dpotschka/mysite/Davee_ReadMe.txt

 Don't forget to run this everytime you add a static file: python manage.py collectstatic  see 16 if you don't want to.

+This gets your db sqlite3, it is in the pa docs above. python manage.py migrate
 --